 Think of what you could have done differently for a more positive outcome….
 Take a moment to think about it …

 Make a plan for next time you think you’ve made a mistake

 What can you do instead?
 Pick a few activities to break the cycle of turning a small mistake in to a big mistake.
 You could:

 1. Walk your dog

 3. Read one chapter of a book

-4. Phone a friend and ask how s/he is doing – focus on someone other than yourself
+4. Phone a friend and ask how s/he is doing; focus on someone else

 5. Do one thing on your school or work “to do” list